Royal Jelly Benefits (and a fudge recipe!)

-Royal jelly can be taken in capsule form and is often sold as a mixture with raw honey and bee propolis.
+If you want to give it a shot, royal jelly can be taken in capsule form and is often sold as a mixture with raw honey and bee propolis.

 I actually bought a royal jelly complex (available on Amazon) awhile back.
 To be honest, I bought this complex just because it was available locally, but along with raw honey and royal jelly it also contains American ginseng, bee pollen (rich in amino acids and studies have shown that it helps increase libido, improves ovarian function, and alleviates PMS), and bee propolis (known to stimulate the immune system and relieve inflammation).

-I just couldn’t seem to remember to take it!
+Plus, I just couldn’t seem to remember to take it!

 But last night, brilliance hit.

 I’ve made freezer fudge many different times with honey, why not with royal jelly?

 Todd always tells me that I make enough stuff, at some point, I’ll get it right…(he’s so funny).

 This raw fudge recipe is full of the goodness of royal jelly, the richness of cacao, and good fats for your fertility.

 - 4 tablespoons royal jelly complex or royal jelly and raw honey mix